 3. Create interest with structural features

-While formal gardens use architectural elements to create structure, humble wooden pergolas, arbours and picket fences are a perfect framework for supporting whimsical rambling roses and marking boundaries in a small cottage garden.
+While formal gardens use architectural elements to create structure, simple wooden pergolas, arbours and picket fences are a perfect framework for supporting rambling plants such as rose and clematis and marking boundaries in a small cottage garden.

 4. Create a secluded seating spot

-Well positioned seating is essential in a garden so that you can sit back and admire your handiwork and really enjoy the beautiful and peaceful surroundings.
-Avoid anything cumbersome, instead opt for decorative wrought iron garden furniture which looks romantic and pretty.
+Well-positioned seating is essential in a garden so that you can sit back and admire your work and really enjoy the beautiful and peaceful surroundings.
+Avoid anything cumbersome; instead opt for wrought iron garden furniture for a romantic and traditioanl look.

 5. Enjoy well-structured garden paths

 Walkways – simple herringbone paths and gravel paths snaking through flowerbeds – are a perfect way to be immersed in the colours and scents of the garden, but they are also practical, allowing easy access for tending to plants and garden maintenance.

 6. Invest in a summerhouse